-This is the introduction to my new book, now available at Amazon:
+This is the introduction to my first book, available at Amazon:

 The American middle class is being devoured before our very eyes.
 On purpose.
 And for profit.
 But most of all, for principle.
 The principle of oligarchy.
 The principle that only the elect deserve wealth and power.

 When Walmart commands an American supplier to move their factory to China, it does so because the switch to barbaric sweatshop production will increase Walmart’s profits.
 However, Walmart also feels justified in redistributing the income of the laid-off American workers to itself because they believe themselves to be superior managers of capital; because those extra profits will enable them to do that much more of "god’s work."

 This is actually an announced policy of the Oligarchy.
 For example, unofficial spokesman Edward Conard, formerly of Bain Capital wrote: